wxy20850606/wxy20850606.github.io/content/posts/2025/08/real-abundance.md

 On paper, he has property.
 But the assets are controlled by his parents.

-But what should have been a blessing has become a chain.
+What should have been a blessing now has become a chain.
 - A chain that lets his parents keep making decisions for him.
 - A chain of comfort that keeps him from discovering his true potential.